matthias-reis/carda-gatsby/content/articles/2022/12/bank-myna-singer-maud.md

 **Anne:** Please tell me about the live session you filmed before you started your tour!

 **Maud:** One of our labels, Stellar Frequencies, offered us the opportunity to record a live session of one of our tracks.
 They had already released a few great-looking and sounding videos, so we jumped on the opportunity.
-We filmed it in an old barn in Haute-Loire (France)—a meaningful place for one of us.
+We filmed it in an old barn in Haute-Loire (France) which is a meaningful place for us.
 It's filled with memories.
-It's large and majestic, draped with old stones.—It's quite mystical.
-And we decided to play "The Open Door" with a brand-new introduction and, of course, with drums.
+It's large and majestic, draped with old stones—quite mystical.
+We decided to play "The Open Door" with a brand-new introduction and, of course, with drums.
 The result is beyond our expectations.
 You can watch it here:

 <YouTube id="ijNPZmiem0s" />